Custom Systems

 Security and user roles

-A custom system gives you full control over who sees which data and what they can do with it.
-We design a permissions model tailored to the organisation’s structure — from global roles (administrator, manager, operator) to granular permissions at the level of an individual module, record, or action.
-Employees see exactly what they need for their work, without access to data that’s irrelevant to them.
+A custom system lets you design a precise permissions model: who sees which data and what they can do with it.
+We tailor it to the organisation’s structure - from global roles (administrator, manager, operator) to granular permissions at the level of an individual module, record, or action.
+Employees see the data they need for their work, without access to information that’s irrelevant to them.
 This is critical in companies where financial, personnel, and operational data flows through one system, and compliance requirements (GDPR, sector regulations) mandate clear access boundaries.

 Case studies

-For a company in the automotive sector, we modernised the IT system, achieving 90% faster loading and a 50% reduction in infrastructure costs.
-For an HR company, we built a platform that reduced event handling from 8 hours to 5 minutes.
-The HistoriaSzkod.pl platform with a public API handling thousands of requests daily.
-We describe every project with concrete results — see case studies.
+For a company in the automotive sector, we modernised the IT system, achieving 80% faster loading and a 40% reduction in maintenance costs.
+For HistoriaSzkod.pl, we developed a product and public API for VIN reports, handling thousands of requests daily.
+For an HR company, we built a platform that reduced event handling from 8 hours to 1 hour, and in real estate projects we delivered panels and interactive apartment-offer views.
+We describe every project with concrete results - see case studies.

 What does building a custom system look like?